Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have an encryption key.

-You need to con¬gure Azure Monitor to use the key to encrypt log data.
+You need to configure Azure Monitor to use the key to encrypt log data.

 Which five actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.